calinzabalt/Affiliate/src/pages/latest-story/2022-11-21-generate-every-video-your-business-will-ever-need.md

 When you choose a template in Viddyoze, you can then customise all aspects of it: the colours, fonts and even the background music.
 This means that even if the template has been designed for a completely different type of business or audience than yours – say weddings instead of financial services – you can easily make it work in your favour by customising everything to suit your needs.

-## use viddyoze to make videos for your business
+## Use viddyoze to make videos for your business

 Viddyoze is a cloud-based video maker for business.
 It's easy to use and allows you to create high-quality videos in minutes.